Adyen/adyen-swift-public-api-diff/README.md

 # Swift Public API diff

-This tool allows comparing 2 versions of a swift package project and lists all changes in a human readable way.
+This tool allows comparing 2 versions of a swift (sdk) project and lists all changes in a human readable way.

-It makes use of `xcrun swift-api-digester -dump-sdk` to create a dump of the public api of your swift package and then runs it through a custom parser to process them.
+It makes use of `.swiftinterface` files that get produced during the archiving of a swift project and parses them using [`swift-syntax`](https://github.com/swiftlang/swift-syntax).

-Alternatively you could use `xcrun swift-api-digester -diagnose-sdk` and pass the abi dumps into it.

 ## How it works